Skip to main content

 The Impact on Sex Hormones and Thyroid Function

-The is a deeply interconnected network.
+The endocrine system is a deeply interconnected network.
 A disruption in one area will inevitably have ripple effects elsewhere.
 The chronic stress state induced by a mismatched wellness plan can significantly impact both sex hormones and thyroid function.

 In women, excessive exercise and caloric restriction can suppress the Hypothalamic-Pituitary-Gonadal (HPG) axis, leading to menstrual irregularities, including amenorrhea (the absence of a period).
 This is a clear signal that the body does not have sufficient energy resources to support reproductive function.